 For creating the perfect mood in your home, few things do the job better than music.
 A whole house audio system ties the house together with sound unlike lights, paint, flooring, and decor can.
 As you move from room to room, hearing the same music adds a sense of continuity.
-And because the music is all around coming from overhead, it doesn’t have to be loud.
-Hidden components is also a nice benefit.
-There is a richness to whole house audio that raises the personal value of the home while you’re occupying it, but also raises the real value when you sell it.
+And because the music is all around coming from overhead, it doesn’t have to be loud and no components get in the way.
+There is a richness to whole house audio that raises the value of your home, both while you’re living in it and when you sell it.

 There are many ways to go about whole house audio, but the basic premise is to send sound from a single point to multiple sets of speakers.
 Why do you need a single point from which to send?
 Well, you don’t.
 You could put a stereo and ceiling speakers in every room, but that’s not whole house audio.
 As you enter each room you would need to turn on the system.
 And each room would be playing its own music, unless you only listen to radio and tune every room to the same station.
 Never mind the fact that you would need to buy as many systems as rooms.

 The purpose of whole house audio is to simplify the music control process.
 Or gain greater sophistication, depending on how advanced your wiring design and equipment is.

 This article describes a few of the most common designs.
 They all achieve the goal of sending music to the rooms from a central point.
 The differences are in the method of selecting and controlling the music.